rovenelabanga001/recipe-hub-backend/README.md

 # Recipe Hub Backend

-The Recipe Hub Backend is a robust RESTful API that powers the Recipe Hub platform.
-It provides secure authentication and a wide range of features enabling users to share, discover, and engage with recipes in a social environment..
+The Recipe Hub Backend is a robust RESTful API that powers the [Recipe Hub platform](https://github.com/rovenelabanga001/recipe-hub) .It provides secure authentication and a wide range of features enabling users to share, discover, and engage with recipes in a social environment..
 ## Features

 - **Authentication & Security**